geo-yuheng/Yuheng/docs/Manual/API_Reference.md

 + `id` and `version` is the only identifier of a OSM element if type was given.

 But in some kind of overpass-api response the `version` will be erased, that's because you only need `body` information for its shape, not whole `meta`.
-Currently Keqing can't support this kind of data.
+Currently Yuheng can't support this kind of data.

 **Those attributes are not such vital but also useful so almost all kinds of backend contain them:**